Skip to main content

 Borrowing to invest in an asset will not simply multiply your returns.

-It is more accurate to say that leverage multiplies the difference between the returns on the asset and the cost of borrowing.
+It is more accurate to say that leverage amplifies the difference between the returns on the asset and the cost of borrowing.

 This post was originally published on 18-Dec-2016.
 I have since made an interactive leveraged returns calculator.